The Best Way to Clean and Brighten Tiles and Grout

 - Start by spraying the grout with hot water and scrubbing with a stiff bristle brush or a grout brush to lift any dirt or grime on the surface.

 - Using a steam cleaner (this tool is especially effective against grout stains, says Maker), apply steam directly to the grout, then use your brush to scrub in a circular motion.

 - "Blot any moisture away with a rag, and once the grout dries, it may look good as new," she says.

 Why Water Works Best

 Water has a neutral pH (at 7) and is particularly gentle and safe for grout, says Rodderick.
-That's less true for highly acidic cleaners (such as vinegar, with a pH around 2) and highly alkaline cleaners (such as bleach, with a pH around 12), so you want to use them very sparingly.
+That's less true for highly acidic cleaners (such as vinegar, which has a pH around 2) and highly alkaline cleaners (such as bleach, with a pH around 12), so you want to use them very sparingly.

 Attack Stubborn Grout Stains

 If your grout still looks dull, grab a cleaner that's pH neutral (such as Neu's Tub & Tile Cleaner).
-Then grab that stiff brush again and give it another scrub.
-"Elbow grease really is the most important ingredient," says Donna Smallin Kuper, certified house cleaning technician and author at Unclutter.com.
-A Magic Eraser can also make quick work of stubborn stains but know that you might go through more than one to get a room full of tiles sparkly.
+Then, take your stiff brush and give it another scrub, explains Donna Smallin Kuper, certified house cleaning technician and author at Unclutter.com.
+"Elbow grease really is the most important ingredient," says Smallin Kuper.
+A Magic Eraser can also make quick work of stubborn stains, but know that you might go through more than one to get a room full of tiles sparkly.

 Seal Your Success